bejoyjon/Miscelleaneous_documentation/Languages/Dutch_notes.md

 ### On the road and in public transport
 Reisen - to travel
 ? - to book
+bevind zich - find itself - to be located

 ## Pronouns
 Match the below with each column of the tenses